capillariesio/capillaries/doc/started.md

 Drop the keyspace after experimenting with it.

-You have just performed the steps that `test_tag_and_denormalize` integration step does, but you operated on the UI level, instead of calling the [Toolbelt](glossary.md#toolbelt), like integration tests do.
+You have just performed the steps that [test_tag_and_denormalize](../test/code/tag_and_denormalize/README.md) integration test does, but you operated on the UI level, instead of calling the [Toolbelt](glossary.md#toolbelt), like integration tests do.

 As a next step, you can check out other [integration tests](testing.md#integration-tests), look into `code` scripts and try mimicking integration test behavior from Capillaries-UI.